What is a Walking School Bus?

 Which bus is for you?

 At Point View School we have successfully been running buses since 2007.
-We have three routes based around Tarnica Road, Kilkenny Drive and Santa Ana Drive (see the map under the Information and Registration page).
-Sign up for the one that will suit you best.
+We have one route based around Kilkenny Drive (see the map under the Information and Registration page).

 How does my child join one of the buses?

 Go to the Information and Registration page, select the link the bus you want your child to take and complete the registration details.
 Once registered you will receive a roster and contact list.
 All children are given a high visibility fluoro jacket to wear for safety purposes.

 How do I help?

 Without volunteer helpers the Walking School Buses cannot operate.
 On the registration form there is a place for you to indicate which days and sessions you can help with.
 You do not need to volunteer for every session, but we will appreciate whatever time you can give.
 The average time commitment is 30 minutes per journey.
 We would love you to join us.